The Lantern Bearers (Sutcliff novel): Summary

-The story is set during the turbulent years following the withdrawal of the last Roman troops from Britain.
+The story is set during the turbulent years following the withdrawal of the Romans from Britain.
 The land is reeling under the onslaught of Saxon raiders, the Pict War and a slave revolt.
 Vortigern, the British-Celtic chieftain, has invited Hengest the Saxon and his tribe to fight the Picts, and relies on Roman soldiers to hold the Saxons in check.
 Rome is increasingly under threat from the barbarian hordes surrounding it on all sides and cannot afford to deal with the problems of a distant province.

 18-year-old Aquila, descendant of Marcus Flavius Aquila, is a decurion of Roman cavalry, serving in the Auxiliary legion at Rutupiae.
 The story begins when Aquila is home on leave at the family farm in the Downs, with his blind father Flavian, younger sister Flavia and trusted servants who have served his family for years.
 The few remaining Romans, including Aquila's father Flavian, look upon Ambrosius Aurelianus, the descendant of a Welsh princess and a Roman soldier, as the last hope of Britain.
 Aquila is hastily recalled to Rutupiae where he is informed that all Roman troops will be withdrawing from Britain in three days on orders from Rome.
 Caught by surprise, Aquila struggles between loyalty to his duty and attachment with his homeland.
 At the last minute, he decides that he belongs to Britain and not Rome and so deserts the army.
 As the last of the legions sail away, he lights the beacon at Rutupiae for the last time.

 He returns home, only to have the farm attacked by a raiding party of Saxons two days later.
 In the skirmish, Aquila kills the leader of the band but is soon overpowered by the many assailants.
 He is forced to watch while a blond giant carries away Flavia forcibly.
 The raiders kill everyone else on the farm and burn down everything.
 Aquila is left tied to a tree for the wolves as revenge for killing the Saxon.

 The Saxons are followed by a band of Jutish raiders, who find Aquila and take him to Jutland.
 Aquila spends nearly three years as a slave, during which time he learns that the Saxons who murdered his family and destroyed his home were no chance band of raiders but sent there by Hengest as revenge on Flavian and others who had dared to write to Consul Aetius in Rome pleading for help against Vortigern and the Saxons.
 Flavian had been betrayed by a bird-catcher who used to carry messages between the Roman plotters.
 Often tormented by visions of his sister screaming for help, Aquila bides his time for the day he can return, find his sister and take revenge on the bird-catcher.